SamuelSwartzberg/flashcardifying_text_temp/inf/data/data-types/types-and-languages.md

 #### how?

+##### type narroing

 Type narrowing is static type checking which changes the type of a variable to a subtype of that type based on which types could exist in that context.
-A type guard is any check that does type narrowing.
+A type guard is any type check that does type narrowing.
+Bottom type narrowing (my term) is type narrowing to produce the bottom type, which happens if type checks require an impossible combination of types.

+### hybrid

+#### type predicates

 ## what typed when how?